-National Oceanic and Atmospheric Administration's (NOAA) Climate Data Online were downloaded for the Santa Monica Municipal Airport Station on 19 August 2019.
+National Oceanic and Atmospheric Administration's (NOAA) Climate Data Online were downloaded for the Santa Monica Municipal Airport Station on 31 August 2020.
 The data results are summarized in Tables 6 and 7.
-Precipitation totals during the 2018-2019 winter were considerably higher than that of the previous year.
-Wind gust observations remain high (31-40 mph) during the months of December to April.
-Humidity data for Year 3 were unavailable from the NOAA climate portal at the time of this report.
+Precipitation totals during the 2019-2020 winter were considerably lower than that of the previous year.
+Wind gust observations remain high (25-40 mph) during the months of December to April, with a new high (47 mph) recorded in February.
+Humidity data for Year 3 and Year 4 were unavailable from the NOAA climate portal at the time of this report.